 Representing an elderly driver charged with Death by Careless in the criminal proceedings and inquest.

 2003- 2004 BVC, University of West of England Law School;

 2002- 2003 Law Conversion Course, University of Glamorgan;

 1999- 2002 BSc (Hons) First Class Computing, University of Wales;

 1983 Orthopaedic Nursing Certificate, Coventry School Of Nursing.

-Carrie is enjoys fishing (Game and Sea fishing), is a keen skier, horse riding, enjoys travel and occasionally golf.
-Carrie has an interest in bird watching and walking and is also a qualified BSAC Ocean Diver.
+Caroline is enjoys fishing (Game and Sea fishing), is a keen skier, horse riding, enjoys travel and occasionally golf.
+Caroline has an interest in bird watching and walking and is also a qualified BSAC Ocean Diver.

 General Terms and Conditions.
 Our Members comply and uphold the Bar code of Conduct which can be viewed at http://www.barstandardsboard.org.uk.
 Further details can found at Annexes G1 The Terms of Work on which Barristers Offer their Services to Solicitors and the Withdrawal of Credit Scheme 1988 and G2 The Contractual Terms of Work on which Barristers Offer their Services to Solicitors 2001 of the Code of Conduct.
 To access these terms please click G1 or G2.

 Complaints procedures.
 Our complaints procedures are available to the lay client as well as those organisations directly instructing a member of Chambers.
 If a lay client wishes to complain, they may do so directly to Chambers without going through their solicitors.
 Please click this here for fuller details Complaints Procedure.

 VAT details are available upon request and are provided on our initial acknowledgement letter which is generated upon receipt of your Brief or instruction to Counsel.
 It is also provied upon our fee note to our client.